Quick Navigation Guide

 Join the movement and let us learn together to live and build democracies, one day at a time.

-how am i going to deliver on this vision?
+how are we going to deliver on this vision?

-There are six ways that I seek to deliver this vision:
+There are six ways that we seek to deliver this vision:

-Creating a knowledge base that expands our understanding of democracy and its application in daily life.
-I will piece together the best knowledge on democracy in our blog.
+- Creating a knowledge base that expands our understanding of democracy and its application in daily life.
+We will piece together the best knowledge on democracy in our blog.

-Applying the lessons learned in our lives as a community.
-To the best of my abilities, I will apply the lessons in our blog, business and community.
+- Applying the lessons learned in our lives as a community.
+To the best of our abilities, we will apply the lessons in our blog, business and community.

-Sharing inspiring stories of democracy from around the world and from different spheres of life, ranging from our workplaces to our relationships.
-I will do this through the website and the newsletter.
+- Sharing inspiring stories of democracy from around the world and from different spheres of life, ranging from our workplaces to our relationships.
+We will do this through the website and the newsletter.
 Make sure you sign up for our newsletter to receive the latest updates.

-Refining the ideas by discussing them as a community.
-I will set up a blog and an email newsletter to foster a global debate.
+- Refining the ideas by discussing them as a community.
+We will set up a blog and an email newsletter to foster a global debate.

 About me – the two experiences that inspired me to start the journey towards lifestyle democracy